Broad Group: 1992–2005: Move to Changsha and rise

-2005–present: From manufacturing to sustainable construction

-While absorption chillers remain Broad's largest source of revenue, it now offers other environmentally friendly products including air purifiers and air conditioner terminals, with the BSB (Broad Sustainable Building) its latest invention in sustainable building technology, receiving more attention.

-2012: Sky City One

-BSB, the building construction subsidiary of Broad group, announced plans to build Sky City One, the world's tallest tower, with a height of 838 m.
-The announcement made headlines not only for the size of the tower, but also for an audacious construction plan that involved completion in just 90 days.

 In 2015, BSB built a 57-storey Mini Sky City that stands at a height of 204 m.
 The construction of the tower took just 19 days.
 The Tower was built using pre-manufactured steel modules which are also going to be used in construction of the Sky City One.

-2016: SkyCity Challenge

-In 2016 SkyCity Challenge a biannual architectural design Challenge is formed by the support of Broad Group.
-The series started by launching “SkyCity Challenge 17” with over 400 registered teams from around the globe.
-The aim of the challenge was to design the interior atriums of the 57-storey Mini Sky City.

 Innovations

 Invented in 2009, the BSB achieves high energy efficiency and carbon reduction primarily through thermal insulation, preventing cool air from leaving indoors and hot air from coming in from outdoors when the weather is hot and vice versa when the weather is cold, and requires short construction time since parts are pre-fabricated in factories and assembled onsite.
-At the 2010 United Nations Climate Change Conference, President of Mexico, Felipe Calderón, called the BSB technology "a practical, imaginative, creative & bold endeavor and a new revolution of world's architectural and housing industry", which is bound to be transferred to developing countries leading to reduction in carbon emissions.
 BSB has also been tested to be able to resist a 9.0 magnitude earthquake and was recommended in a United Nations Environment Program report on the rebuilding of Sichuan after its catastrophic earthquake in 2008.

-Broad Sustainable Building

-So far, Broad has built four demos of BSB, including the six-story Broad Pavilion in Shanghai Expo 2010 in one day, the 14-story New Ark's Hotel in Broad's headquarters in six days, the Broad Pavilion in 2010 United Nations Climate Change Conference in eight days, and a 30-story hotel prototype near Dongting lake in 15 days.